DHTMLX/gantt-docs/data/desktop/css_overview.md

 By default, grids and timelines of the resource view will use global templates and configs.
 You can use different configs and templates for the resource panel by passing them into the [layout config](desktop/layout_config.md#configsandtemplatesofviews).

-You can target the resource grid and timeline using the appropriate view name in css selector:
+You can target the resource grid and timeline using the appropriate view name in CSS selector:

 ~~~css
 .resourceGrid_cell .gantt_row,